atick-faisal/label-studio/docs/source/plugins/faq.md

 Yes!
 Instead of choosing an out-of-the box plugin to modify, you can write your own from scratch.
 See [Build Your Own Custom Plugins](custom).

 !!! note
-    If you build a plugin that you'd be willing to share with other Label Studio Enterprise users, we invite you to submit it to the [Plugins repo](https://github.com/HumanSignal/label-studio-plugins).
+    If you build a plugin that you'd be willing to share with other Annotation Hub Enterprise users, we invite you to submit it to the [Plugins repo](https://github.com/HumanSignal/label-studio-plugins).

 ### Can I insert multiple plugins?